neilkatin/lahcert-activation-process/source/mike-mike.rst

 What's a Mike-Mike?
 -------------------

-We report damage using the Modified-Mercali Scale.
+We report damage using the Modified-Mercalli Scale.
 We refer to this using the MM abbreviation, which is voiced on the radio as "Mike-Mike" (the ISO phonetic pronounciation of the letter M is "Mike").